cdelorme/system-setup/misc/virtualbox.md

 From the mounted directory, we want to create `/boot/efi/EFI/boot/` and copy the `grubx64.efi` to `bootx64.efi` inside the boot folder.
 From the fat32 drive the path would be `/EFI/boot/bootx64.efi`.
 The system will apparently pickup on that name first, and it will execute it without waiting or looking at the startup.nsh script.

+## Renaming Disks

+VirtualBox for whatever reason does not condone renaming disks.
+One reason is probably tied to the snapshot names, so if your box has snapshots this may or may not work well.

+There are two solutions.
+The first (and more practical) is to remove the disk from the VM, then use `VBoxManage` to closemedium so it is not stored in VirtualBox's data system.
+Then you can rename the file and re-add it.

+Alternatively you may find a need to clone it and then swap the old for the new.
+From command line you can create a clone, and then swap it out:

+    VBoxManage clonehd /path/to/old.vdi /path/to/new.vdi --format VDI --remember

+_Note that deleting the old disks may also need you to run the VBoxManage closemedia command as well to remove orphaned drives._

+_Also note that snapshot names may be a problem to change, and a changed drive name may also create trouble._

+## Compressing Disks

+You cannot compress a snapshot, but you can compress the main disk of any system.

+The command to do so:

+    VBoxManage modifyhd --compact /path/to/disk

+_Alternaitvely you can get the UUID of the disk and use that in place of the path._